The Lovely Eggs have launched the mind melting new single “WiggyGiggy” from the Northern psychedelic punks The Lovely Eggs.

 Wiggy Giggy is the second single to be taken from their forthcoming album This Is Eggland – the title being a cheeky nod to Shane Meadows’ series, This Is England.
-But in a fucked up post- Brexit Britain, which has left many people feeling like they are living on an alien planet, David and Holly have assumed the throne in a new parallel universe- Eggland- a world which flies the flag for outsiders and encourages people to say a big fuck you to society’s conventions.
+But in a post- Brexit Britain, which has left many people feeling like they are living on an alien planet, David and Holly have assumed the throne in a new parallel universe- Eggland- a world which flies the flag for outsiders and encourages people to say a big sod you to society’s conventions.

 Since having their son in 2013, the pair have taken him on tour with them, racing round the UK with two fingers up to traditional family life firmly out of the window.